priorax/rental_finder_au/README.md

   - Allow multiple destinations to be searched for

   - Allow an json output so that you can write you own tools rather than be reliant on Google Sheets

+Steps to run:
+  - Update settings.json with your Google Maps API key, desired hostname and web server port
+  - Run webhandler_py
+  - Mkae a request as above